rhodes351/alecrhodes/content/authors/admin/_index.md

 - Visitors
 ---

-Alec Rhodes is a PhD student in sociology at The Ohio State University and research associate at the John Glenn College of Public Affairs.
-His research focuses on economic inequality and insecurity; credit, debt, and wealth; education; spatial inequality; and social policy.
-He is especially interested in using quantitative methods to investigate the causes and consequences of rising inequality and insecurity for individuals, communities, and societies.
-His collaborative work examines the effects of housing wealth and debt on health and wellbeing among older adults.
+I am a PhD candidate in sociology at The Ohio State University and research associate at the John Glenn College of Public Affairs.
+My research focuses on economic inequality and insecurity; credit, debt, and wealth; work and labor markets; education; spatial inequality; and social policy.
+I am especially interested in investigating the causes and consequences of rising inequality and insecurity for individuals, families, and communities.
+You can learn more about my current research projects here.

-He is a member of [Debt Lab](https://u.osu.edu/debtlab/), a collaborative research group housed in The Ohio State University's department of sociology that studies credit, debt, inequality, and insecurity.
+I am a member of [Debt Lab](https://u.osu.edu/debtlab/), a collaborative research group housed in The Ohio State University's department of sociology that studies credit, debt, inequality, and insecurity.

-Prior to arriving at Ohio State, he received BAs in sociology and economics from Hobart and William Smith Colleges.
+Prior to arriving at Ohio State, I received BAs in sociology and economics from Hobart and William Smith Colleges.